SmayanKhanna/SmayanKhanna.github.io/_pages/teaching.md

 ## DATA 35900: Responsible Use of Data and Algorithms

-Was the sole TA for DATA 35900, an PhD level course on differential privacy & Algorithmic Fairness
+Was the sole TA for DATA 35900, an PhD level course on differential privacy & Algorithmic Fairness.

 ## YouTube